-If you’ve been playing the 5th edition of Dungeons and Dragons, you’ve probably come across a saving throw before.
+If you’ve been playing the 5th edition of Dungeons and Dragons (click here to learn how to get into DnD if not), you’ve probably come across a saving throw before.
 At times, saving throws can be difficult to understand or calculate.
 I’ve created a quick guide on how to determine saving throws in DnD 5E.
 It includes an explanation of what saving throws are, as well as how to calculate saving throws in DnD based on ability score and character class.
 Click below to get started!

 What are saving throws DND 5e?

 While playing D&D, you’ve probably run into a situation where you need to roll to avoid some type of effect.
 This could be from a massive fireball or a mysterious drink that (unbeknownst to you) was poisoned.

 A saving throw (also known as a save) is your character’s attempt to resist something.
 This could range from an enemy spell to a trap.
 Saving throws are not something you choose to make, but is something forced upon you.
 Again, this is often a surprise (like a trap) or an attack.

 –> Related: How to roll for stats in DnD 5E